Hot and Cold Blending

 Wesley Smith graduated from North Carolina State University in 1970 with a degree in Textile Chemistry.
 He worked for Burlington Industries for three years in Burlington, NC in a plant that dyed, finished and coated a variety of home furnishing fabrics.
 He then moved to South Carolina where he worked for 11 years with Emery Industries in several capacities starting as a Development Engineer implementing Textile Chemical Products in customer’s plants from Georgia to Maine.
 In this position he gained a wealth of knowledge in surfactant chemistry including ethoxylated / propoxylated alcohols, fatty acids and amines and phosphate esters.
 These basic products are used in many formulated products in manufacturing processes throughout the country.
 His last position at Emery was Production Manager overseeing the manufacturing of Ethoxylation / Propoxylation , Esterification and Amidation Reactions as well as specialty proprietary blended products.

 In 1984 he joined Holly Oak Chemical and continued helping Holly Oak’s customers develop and evaluate Textile Chemicals for their customer’s requirements.
 In addition he worked as the first Environmental Health and Safety Manager for Holly Oak.
 This involved implementing the first Material Safety Data Sheets from our facility following OSHA Guidelines.
 In 1999 he assumed the position of Executive Vice President responsible for overseeing the daily management of Holly Oak Chemical.
 In this capacity he also serves as an internal sales contact for our current and potential customers.
-Mr. Smith plans to retire at the end of 2018 to enjoy more time at Edisto Beach, hone his skills as a photographer, sing with his choir, and on occasion consult for HOC.
+Mr. Smith retired at the end of 2018 to enjoy more time at Edisto Beach, hone his skills as a photographer, sing with his choir, and on occasion consult for HOC.

 Holly Oak Chemical, Inc. began in 1979 as a niche chemical blending company providing custom blended chemicals to the then vibrant Upstate South Carolina textile industry.
 Holly Oak Chemical grew steadily throughout the 1980’s and began to diversify and expand its scope and customer base.
-An Ammonia and Formaldehyde scrubber systems were installed to allow for the manufacture of a broader range of products.
+Ammonia and Formaldehyde scrubber systems were installed to allow for the manufacture of a broader range of products.